-One of the most popular modern wedding traditions is the Mr and Mrs Game and it’s one definitely worth considering adding to your wedding reception itinerary.
+One of the most popular modern wedding traditions is the Mr and Mrs Game (or Mrs and Mrs/Mr and Mr Game) and it’s one definitely worth considering adding to your wedding reception itinerary.
 Not only is it a fun way to get to know your partner, it’ll help get your guests in on your love story, too.
 If you aren’t familiar with the rules and want to learn how to play, we’ve hashed it all out for you here.

 Here’s how to play the Mr and Mrs Game at your wedding reception.